The RACI Management Model

-When you are setting up a new PMO, you start by understanding the needs of the business.
-You meet the stakeholders, and whiteboard your way through several reams of sticky notes until you get to a common understanding of WHY the PMO is needed and WHAT problems it will be solving.
+When setting up a new PMO, you start by understanding the needs of the business.
+Then, you meet the stakeholders and whiteboard your way through several reams of sticky notes.
+Finally, you get to an understanding of WHY the PMO is needed and WHAT problems it will solve.

 What is a RACI Matrix?

 The RACI matrix is a chart that maps out the activities and decisions involved in a project.
 The chart helps everyone understand roles and responsibilities.
-The RACI lays out clearly which roles or people are Responsible for each item, which are Accountable, and who, if anyone, needs to be Consulted or Informed.
-As you will probably already have guessed, the acronym RACI is made up of the four roles that can be assigned in the matrix.
+The RACI lays out clearly which positions or people are Responsible for each item, which are Accountable, and who, if anyone, needs to be Consulted or Informed.
+As you probably already guessed, the acronym RACI comprises the four roles that can be assigned in the matrix.

 What are the four RACI roles?